-Our paper shows that the transmission of information about part-time unemployment benefits can be used to evaluate the impact of the marginal tax rate on earnings from work while on claim.
-Our main finding is that drops in the marginal tax rate in the neighborhood of its current level induce significant lock-in effects into compensated unemployment.
-It is striking that these lock-in effects exist despite the positive impact of working while on claim on the exit from compensated unemployment, documented by the previous literature in France (Fremigacci and Terracol (2013) and Auray and Lepage-Saucier (2021) and in other countries.25 This result, which is in line with those of Lee et al. (2019) and Le Barbanchon (2020), points to the empirical importance of the anticipation channel exhibited in the job search model: the possibility of combining earnings from work while on claim with unemployment benefits reduces the incentives to exit from compensated unemployment.
-We find that these lock-in effects imply that reducing the marginal tax rate in the neighborhood of its current level would reduce the exit rate from unemployment toward stable jobs and raise the unemployment insurance expenditure net of taxes.
+Our paper shows that the transmission of information about part-time unemployment benefits which raises the take-up rate induces significant lock-in effects into compensated unemployment.
+It is striking that these lock-in effects exist despite the positive correlation between the part-time unemployment take-up and the exit from compensated unemployment, documented by the previous literature in France (Fremigacci and Terracol (2013) and Auray and Lepage-Saucier (2021)) and in other countries.30 Our results, are in line with those of Lee et al. (2019) and Le Barbanchon (2020), who also find significant lock-in effects associated with part-time unemployment benefits.
+Insofar as we find that the lock-in effects are important and can last for several years, our contribution underlines the importance of taking them into account in order to design effective part-time unemployment insurance schemes.